-The RP of the Company had filed intervention applications before the NCLAT in the appeal filed by the Department of Telecommunications against the resolution plan approval orders of the Aircel companies (wherein the NCLAT was adjudicating on the questions framed by the Hon'ble Supreme Court in the SC judgement).
+The RP of the Corporate Debtor had filed intervention applications before the NCLAT in the appeal filed by the Department of Telecommunications against the resolution plan approval orders of the Aircel companies (wherein the NCLAT was adjudicating on the questions framed by the Hon'ble Supreme Court in the SC Judgement).
 The RP had also filed written legal submissions in this regards with the NCLAT.
 The Hon'ble NCLAT has pronounced its judgement dated April 13, 2021 setting out its findings on the questions framed in the SC Judgement.
-The RP has filed appeals in respect of the Company and RCOM against the judgement of the NCLAT before the Supreme Court.
+The RP has filed appeals in respect of the Corporate Debtor and RCOM against the judgement of the NCLAT before the Supreme Court.
 On August 2, 2021, the appeals were listed when the bench issued notice in the matter and tagged the same with Civil Appeal No 1810 of 2021 (being the appeal filed by the COC of Aircel companies) and also allowed the application seeking permission to file the civil appeal.
-On February 22, 2022, the Hon'ble Supreme Court has granted a period of six weeks to the DoT to file counter affidavit.
+On February 22, 2022, the Supreme Court granted a period of six weeks to the DoT to file counter affidavit.
 The matter was listed on May 2, 2022 wherein the SC directed the matter to be tentatively listed in the third week of July 2022.
 The matter was mentioned on August 5, 2022, for early listing for arguments, but the Supreme Court directed the matter to be listed after eight weeks.
 The matter was thereafter listed on October 11, 2022, on which date, the Supreme Court directed that the matter be listed after six weeks.
 Further, the Supreme Court stated that the parties were to file a common compilation post discussion with each other, and file brief written submissions within a period of six weeks.
+Thereafter, Nazeer J retired and the matter came up for listing before a reconstituted bench comprising Justice V. Ramasubramaniam and Justice Pankaj Mittal on February 21, 2023.
+However, the matter was not taken up due to paucity of time and was tentatively listed on May 10, 2023.
+Since the matter was not reflected in the list for May 10, 2023, it was mentioned by the counsel for RP and the Bench directed listing on July 18, 2023